andreipfeiffer/css-in-js/README.md

 Refers to the **Developer eXperience** which includes 2 main aspects:

 - **syntax highlighting** for styles definition;
-- **code-completion/suggestions** for supported CSS properties, and available values (we're evaluating only the suggestion feature, not type-safety);
+- **code-completion/suggestions** for supported CSS Properties and available values (we're evaluating only the suggestion feature, not type-safety);

 [⬆️ to overview](#overview)